Sijil Pelajaran Malaysia

 The Sijil Pelajaran Malaysia (SPM), or the Malaysian Certificate of Education, is a national examination sat for by all Form 5 secondary school students in Malaysia.
 It is the equivalent of the General Certificate of Secondary Education (GCSE) of England, Wales and Northern Ireland; the Nationals 4/5 of Scotland; and the GCE Ordinary Level (O Level) of the Commonwealth of Nations.
 It is the leaving examination of the eleventh grade of schooling.

 The SPM is sat for by secondary school students before further studies in foundation, STPM, matriculation or diploma.
 The examination is set and examined by the Malaysian Examinations board.
 For students attending international schools, the equivalent exam they take is the International General Certificate of Secondary Education (IGCSE) exam, and the Unified Examinations Certificate is equivalent to Advanced Level.
 All SPM examination papers are considered official confidential property and are protected under the Official Secrets Act 1972 of Malaysia.

 In 2021, the Malaysian Ministry of Education introduced a new SPM format for the new KSSM syllabus, which replaced the old SPM format for the old KBSM syllabus.
 For English, the GCE O Level grade was discontinued, the Common European Framework of Reference syllabus was implemented for the English paper, and the result statement is handed out with the SPM Certificate.

 History

 The SPM allows Malaysians to continue their studies to the pre-university level.
-Originally there were two versions of the SPM, which were introduced in 1964: the Malaysian Certificates of Education taken by students studying in English schools and SPM (Sijil Pelajaran Malaysia) taken by students studying in national schools.
+Originally there were two versions of the SPM, which were introduced in 1964: the Malaysian Certificate of Education taken by students studying in English schools and SPM (Sijil Pelajaran Malaysia) taken by students studying in national schools.
 The difference between the two was that the SPM was conducted using the national language (Bahasa Melayu), while the MCE was conducted in English.
 The MCE was discontinued in 1976 when the Ministry of Education took over the examination from the University of Cambridge Local Examinations Syndicate (UCLES) and merged it with the SPM.
 The predecessors of this exam were SPPTM (Sijil Pelajaran Persekutuan Tanah Melayu, which was started in 1962) and FMC (Federation of Malaya Certificate, which started in 1957) before the formation of the Federation of Malaysia.